Next time you’re forehead-smashingly bored, check out the mission statements of the Fortune 500, including this gem from supermarket giant Albertsons:

 “The Company’s primary objective is to maximize long-term stockholder value, while adhering to the laws of the jurisdictions in which it operates and at all times observing the highest ethical standards.”

-It’s better to have no mission statement than a crappy one, so if you’re going to bother, put a stake in the ground and make it memorable.
-How?
+It’s better to have no statement than a crappy one (let alone one that brags about not breaking the law), so if you’re going to bother, put a stake in the ground and get real.
+Start here:

 Keep it simple.

-An essentialist approach — from Greg McKeown’s Essentialism: The Disciplined Pursuit of Less — recommends that instead of crafting your statement by immediately obsessing over word choices, ask the more critical question, “If we only get one thing would we want X or Y?”
+Greg McKeown’s Essentialism: The Disciplined Pursuit of Less recommends that, when first sitting down to craft a statement, instead of immediately obsessing over word choices, start with the more critical question, “If we only get one thing, would we want X or Y?”

-Consider the late Southwest Airlines founder and CEO Herb Kelleher, who was as pointed as his legendary cowboy boots when he launched Southwest to be “THE Low Fare Airline.”
+Take the late Southwest Airlines founder Herb Kelleher, who launched Southwest to be “The Low Fare Airline.”

-Kelleher responded, “Will adding that chicken Caesar salad make us THE low-fare airline from Houston to Las Vegas?
-Because if it doesn’t help us become the unchallenged low-fare airline, we’re not serving any damn chicken salad.’”
+Kelleher asked, “Will adding that chicken Caesar salad make us the low-fare airline from Houston to Las Vegas?
+Because if it doesn’t help us become the unchallenged low-fare airline, we’re not serving any damn chicken salad.”

-Warby Parker “offer(s) designer eyewear at a revolutionary price while leading the way for socially conscious business.”
+Warby Parker promises “designer eyewear at a revolutionary price while leading the way for socially conscious business.”

-Cradles to Crayons, a Massachusetts-based not-for-profit, “provides low-income children with the essential items they need to thrive by connecting communities that have with communities that need.”
+Cradles to Crayons, a Massachusetts-based not-for-profit, “provides low-income children with essentials by connecting communities that have with communities that need.”

 Clear, aspirational, and inspirational.